arpitbatra123/personal-website/posts/ghosts-of-the-fallen-past.md

 We were in the area when I put the location on google maps and told the driver to drive.
 The map showed another active cemetery nearby, and as we reached there was a lock on the gates.
 I was disappointed and also a little embarrassed because my family in the car were not very supportive of my grave hunting escapades.

-I was about to give up when our driver, who must have guessed how hopeful I was of looking at some old graves decided to stop.
+I was about to give up when our driver, who must have guessed how hopeful I was of looking at some old graves, decided to stop.

 We asked some locals who told me to take the path that led downhill into the jungle.